vcmi/vcmi/docs/modders/Entities_Format/Hero_Class_Format.md

 		}
 	},

 	// Description of map object representing this hero class.
-See map template format for details "mapObject" : {
+	"mapObject" : {
 		// Optional, hero ID-base filter, using same rules as building requirements "filters" : {
 			"mutare" : [ "anyOf", [ "mutare" ], [ "mutareDrake" ]]
 		},

-		// List of templates used for this object, normally - only one is needed "templates" : {
+		// List of templates used for this object, normally - only one is needed.
+See map template format for details "templates" : {
 			"normal" : { "animation" : "AH00_.def" }
 		}